fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 # My solution for react-router type safety

 I like my code fully typed.
-Unfortunately, react-router has always been non-cooperative in providing type safety for route parameters.
+Unfortunately, type safety for route parameters has never been a strong suit of react-router.

-It's possible to use [generatePath](https://reactrouter.com/web/api/generatePath) to build a path with parameters and have some typing, but it's [not perfect](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/52914).
-There is no built-in way to build query or hash, let alone type them, and there is no type safety for route state either.
+If all you need is to build a path with parameters, the use of [generatePath](https://reactrouter.com/web/api/generatePath) will give you some typing, albeit [not perfect](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/52914).
+However, there is no built-in way to build a query or a hash, let alone type them, and there is no type safety for a route state either.

-Parsing is even worse.
-There is no built-in way to parse query or hash, and almost all typing is done by casting, which is error-prone.
+Things get even worse when it comes to parsing.
+There is no built-in way to parse a query or a hash, and all typing is almost exclusively done by casting, which is error-prone.

-There are some libraries for providing type safety, but they are more or less incomplete and restrictive.
-The best I've seen so far is [typesafe-routes](https://www.npmjs.com/package/typesafe-routes), but it doesn't provide type safety for route state and hash, and it puts restrictions on what paths can be used.
+There are some libraries for providing this type safety, but they are more or less incomplete and restrictive.
+The best I've seen so far is [typesafe-routes](https://www.npmjs.com/package/typesafe-routes), but it offers no type safety for a route state and a hash, and it puts restrictions on what paths can be used.
 For instance, it doesn't support custom regexps for parameters.

 ## The solution